-We talked to Natalia Vladimirova of iDialogue about learn with the world, not just about it and here is what she said about it.
+Natalia Vladimirova of iDialogue tells us about learning with the world, not just about it.

 First of all, how are you and your family doing in these COVID-19 times?

 Natalia Vladimirova: Good, thanks for asking.
 Most of our team (myself included) already went through COVID-19, luckily we experienced it in a light form.
 Apart from that, we are doing our best to adjust to the New Normal just like the rest of us.

 Tell us about you, your career, how you founded iDialogue.